Sodium molybdate

 Sodium molybdate, Na2MoO4, is useful as a source of molybdenum.
-This white, crystalline salt is often found as the dihydrate, Na2MoO4·2H2O.
+This white, crystalline salt is often encountered as the dihydrate, Na2MoO4·2H2O.

-The molybdate(VI) anion is tetrahedral.
-Two sodium cations coordinate with every one anion.

-History
+Preparation

-Sodium molybdate was first synthesized by the method of hydration.
-A more convenient synthesis is done by dissolving MoO3 in sodium hydroxide at 50–70 °C and crystallizing the filtered product.
-The anhydrous salt is prepared by heating to 100 °C.
+Dissolution of MoO3 in sodium hydroxide at 50–70 °C followed by crystallizing the filtered product.
+If crystallized below 10 °C, the decahydrate forms.
+Above 10 °C, the dihydate crystallizes.
+The anhydrous salt is obtained by heating this product at 100 °C.